 Research and development expenses consist primarily of personnel, system prototype design and fabrication, mask, prototype wafer and equipment costs necessary for us to conduct our development efforts.
 Research and development costs, including software development costs, are expensed as incurred.
-Research and development expenses were \$3.9 million and \$4.2 million for the first quarters of fiscal 2002 and 2001, respectively.
-The decrease is due primarily to a non-recurring stock compensation charge incurred in the first fiscal quarter of 2001 of approximately \$300,000 related to the acceleration of stock option vesting pursuant to an existing bonus program.
+Research and development expenses decreased by \$2.1 million in the second quarter of fiscal 2002 as compared to the second quarter of fiscal 2001, and decreased by approximately \$2.4 million in the first six months of fiscal 2002 as compared to the first six months of fiscal 2001.
+The significant decreases in research and development expenses for the three and six month periods ended September 30, 2001 as compared to the comparable periods in the prior year are due to the following: